The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 And you might have encountered them when we were young or when your child turned 18.

-These contracts happen when a landlord, bank, or loan company is willing to enter into a contract with you, but only if you have someone that will pay if you can’t.
+These contracts happen when a landlord, bank, or loan company is willing to enter into a contract with you, but only if you have someone who will pay if you can’t.
 (Or guarantee the contract.)

 Where this comes up in business is when you create a brand-new LLC.
 Because it has the same credit history as an 18-year-old kid, not your credit history.